pomponchik/metronomes/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

 This library offers the easiest way to run regular tasks.
-Just give her a function and tell her how many seconds you need to run it, then step back and don't interfere.
+Just give it a function and tell it how many seconds you need to run it, then step back and don't interfere.
 For all its simplicity, there are:

 - 📜 Logging the start and end of each operation.
 - 🛡️ Error escaping.
 But not when you don't even know about the errors, but again - with detailed logging.